pydantic/pydantic/docs/usage/validation_decorator.md

 setting the `Config` sub-class in normal models.

 !!! warning
-    The `fields` and `alias_generator` properties of `Config` which allows aliases to be configured are not supported yet with `validate_arguments` using them will raise an error.
+    The `fields` and `alias_generator` properties of `Config` which allow aliases to be configured are not supported yet with `@validate_arguments`, using them will raise an error.

-Configuration is setup using the `config` argument to the decorator, its argument may be either a config class or a dict of properties which are converted to a class later.
+Configuration is set using the `config` keyword argument to the decorator, it may be either a config class or a dict of properties which are converted to a class later.

 ```py